JOHN 15

 Ye are my friends, if ye do whatsoever I command you.

 Ye are my friends- since there was that in the disciples which caused the Lord to be fond of them, they were His friends.
-There was much about them, (as there is about all believers), that was contrary to His mind, and did not therefore deserve His fond affection, so it is good that He loved them as well with the sort of love that loves for love’s sake.
+But there was much about them, (as there is about all believers), that was contrary to His mind, and did not therefore deserve His fond affection, so it is good that He loved them as well with the sort of love that loves for love’s sake.

 If ye do whatsoever I command you- so His friendship with them, (as opposed to His love for them), was in the measure they obeyed Him.
 He cannot be fond of those who disobey Him, even though He continues to love them and have their best interests at heart.
 If we wish to please Him therefore we shall be careful to obey Him in all matters, for He said “whatsoever”.
 We have not the liberty to be selective as to what we will or will not obey.
 True obedience makes no exceptions and no excuses.